Luis Chávez (footballer)

 Luis Gerardo Chávez Magallón (born 15 January 1996) is a Mexican professional footballer who plays as a midfielder for Russian Premier League club Dynamo Moscow and the Mexico national team.

 Club career

 Chávez began his career at the youth academy of Tijuana and made his professional debut for the club in July 2014, playing in a league match against Puebla.
 Five years later, he was transferred to Pachuca.
+In October 2022, he achieved his first professional honor as Pachuca secured the Apertura 2022 title.

-Following the 2022 FIFA World Cup, Chávez attracted interest from a number of Mexican clubs; however, he decided to decline all of these offers in favour of a move to European football.
+Following the 2022 FIFA World Cup, Chávez attracted interest from a number of Mexican clubs; however, he decided to decline all of these offers in favour of a move to Europe.

 In July 2023, Russian Premier League club Dynamo Moscow reached an agreement to sign Chávez; however, economic sanctions against Russian entities prevented Pachuca from completing the deal.
 On 27 August, the transfer was completed after Chávez paid his own release clause.
 He signed a four-year contract and went on to become the first Mexican player to participate in Russian football.

+In June 2025, Chávez sustained a serious injury during training while on international duty for the Gold Cup.
+In March 2026, he made his first competitive appearance in nine months.